 Still not sure how to proceed?
 Here are a few more investing factors to consider:

 - Budget size.
 If you have a budget of £1,000 or less, you might choose to buy a few shares of Microsoft.
 If you have a larger budget (say, more than £10,000), more investment options start to make sense.
 These investment options include CFD trading, day-trading, and buying more shares.

 - Risk assessment.
 You’ll be better able to cope with risk after you become more knowledgeable and experienced.
 For a more complex strategy, you could sell shares of Microsoft short, if you think the stock’s price will fall.
 Want to stay conservative?
 Try this: Say you buy shares of Microsoft at $150.
 You can put in a stop-loss order at $135.
 That way, if Microsoft’s stock falls to $135, your broker triggers an automatic sell, and you don’t lose more than 10% on your investment.

 - Market conditions.
 In a big downtrend (a bear market), buying defensive investment vehicles like bonds and commodities can be safer than buying a growth stock like Microsoft.
 But if the market’s doing well, buying Microsoft shares could prove lucrative.
 Follow the latest market news on our site to make intelligent investment decisions.

 - Set your investing goals.
 Want to make money quickly?
 Day-trading shares (buying and selling on the same day) could be worth a try.
-Want to buy shares, then hold for 30 years?
+If you want to buy Microsoft shares, then hold for 30 years?
 You can opt to do so with a stock like Microsoft, betting that the company will succeed for many years to come.

 - Follow emerging trends.
 New technology brings new investment opportunities.
 Decades ago, Microsoft grew to become the biggest software company in the world.
 To maintain its role as a tech leader, the company will need to keep innovating.